-The district compliance officer will participate in at least one mandatory training opportunity offered by OSPI.
-Staff will receive annual training on the school district's policy and procedure, including, at a minimum, staff roles and responsibilities, how to monitor common areas and the use of the district's Incident Reporting Form.
+Staff will receive annual training on the school district's policy and procedure, including staff roles and responsibilities, how to monitor common area, and the use of the district's Incident Reporting Form.

 4. Prevention Strategies

 The district will implement a range of prevention strategies including individual, classroom, school, and district-level approaches.